Dead Man's Cell Phone: Plot

 Gordon speaks directly to the audience - outlining what happened the day he died.
 He expresses his disgust with the current state of the world and confesses he sells organs on the black market for a living.
 The day he died, he decided he wanted to go to the cafe for a lobster bisque only to find out Jean had ordered the last one, so he gets lentil instead.
 As he sits watching Jean eat her soup, he begins to suffer a heart attack and tries to think of whom to call.
 Not satisfied with calling anyone he knows, he dies while watching Jean eat the soup that was supposed to be his.
 He says she looked like an angel and he was glad she got the last bite.
 Then he dies.

-Jean and Dwight hold each other after making love in the closet of the stationery store.
+Jean and Dwight hold each other after having sex in the closet of the stationery store.
 Dwight tells her he's been thinking about the letter "Z" and that it should be their code word if they are ever separated and want to find each other.
 He confesses that he loves her just as Gordon's cellphone rings.
 Jean answers it and tells the person on the other end that Gordon is dead.
 Dwight becomes increasingly frustrated as Jean ignores his pleas for her to hang up.
 When Jean finally hangs up Dwight tries to forbid her from using the phone anymore.
 Jean becomes angry and refuses.
 When the phone rings again she answers to hear Hermia who is calling because she's drunk at a bar and needs a ride home.

 At the bar, Jean asks Hermia if she'd like to talk about Gordon.
 Hermia says yes but then begins to divulge extremely intimate details about her and Gordon's sex life to a visibly uncomfortable Jean.
-Hermia confesses she would often pretend to be someone else when she and Gordon made love, specifically Gordon's mistresses.
+Hermia confesses she would often pretend to be someone else when she and Gordon had sex, specifically Gordon's mistresses.
 She accuses Jean of having an affair with Gordon which Jean denies.
 Hermia begins to break down.
 Overwhelmed with pity, Jean tells Hermia that Gordon wrote drafts of a letter to her on the day he died.
 She begins to improvise a love letter which she recites to Hermia.
 Hermia, now feeling much better, thanks Jean and then lets slip that Gordon sold organs for a living.
 Jean is appalled.
 The cellphone rings and Jean answers.
 A woman on the other end tells her there's a kidney for sale in South Africa and that she'll meet her in the airport of Johannesburg before hanging up.
 Jean tells Hermia she's going to South Africa to make up for Gordon's mistakes before rushing out.
 Hermia calls after her, "Do you own a gun?".